 We wanted to follow in the footsteps of Project Euler and Rosalind and found it difficult to decide on a founding figure for computational science mostly because it's hard to pinpoint the first time a computer was used to solve a scientific problem.

 Analog computers were around long before electronic computers, so you could argue that the ancient Greek Antikythera mechanism, which was used to predict the location of the planets in the sky and the timing of lunar eclipses, was the first automated calculation of scientific interest.
 Many other examples can be found including the torquetum, an astronomical instrument probably from the medieval Arab world that could measure and convert between different spherical coordinate systems, tide-predicting machines which were first built in the 1870's, and the differential analyser which was first built in the early 1930's and used to calculate firing tables.

 It's not too hard to argue that the modern computer came out of World War II.
 Electro-mechanical Bombe computers were famously used by the Allies to break the Enigma machine cipher used by the German army.
 The first programmable, electronic, digital computer, the Colossus, was built in 1943 and is best known for its use in breaking the Lorenz cipher used to encrypt high-level messages by the German army.
-The ENIAC, another early general-purpose electronic computer, was initially designed to calculate firing tables but ended up running hydrogen bomb simulations for the Manhattan Project.
+The ENIAC, another early general-purpose electronic computer, was initially designed to calculate firing tables but ended up running atomic bomb simulations for the Manhattan Project.

 We're getting a little sidetracked here but essentially since we wanted to cover a wide range of topics, and no one can agree on what the first computer was, let alone the first computational scientific calculation, so it made sense to just name it after the first programmer.